YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 0123a4b5678	device
 emulator-5554 unauthorized
 ```
-* Choose device from "List of devices attached" : 0123a4b5678
 * If you have never used USB Debugging before, you may also need to verify the fingerprint.
 * If you have set a default backup password in your Android settings, then this MUST be the  backup password that you PROVIDE when prompted to backup your data.
 Else it WILL fail!
 * If you get an error saying "AES encryption not allowed" then you need to update your Oracle Java Cryptography Extension (JCE) to Unlimited Strength Jurisdiction Policy Files.